zielesny/ErtlFunctionalGroupsFinder/README.md

 # ErtlFunctionalGroupsFinder

-The Ertl algorithm for automated functional groups detection and extraction of organic molecules is implemented on the basis of the [Chemistry Development Kit (CDK)](https://cdk.github.io/).
+The algorithm for automated functional groups detection and extraction of organic molecules developed by Peter Ertl is implemented on the basis of the Chemistry Development Kit (CDK).

 Folder **Basic** contains the basic ErtlFunctionalGroupsFinder code and test code for integration in Java projects (see instructions in *Basic usage instructions.txt*).